| Testimony

 that it also serves as a watering and a feeding spot for raccoons

-• More tree preservation, both of individual outstanding
+and other mammals. • More tree preservation, both of individual outstanding

 native specimens and of existing forest ecosystems, especially in